gellati/startup-name-generator/README.md

 ## Description

-This projects creates names for startup that have difficulty coming up with their own name.
+This projects creates names for startups that have difficulty coming up with their own name.

 ## Setup